Patti Petesch, Consultant & Expert Advisor, GENNOVATE

 Hadeezah Haruna-Usie @Dee_HarunaUsie - Gender Team Lead, Girls Connect Nigeria, Girl Effect

 Gender norms have risen fast up the agenda of major development actors and donors.
 This growing recognition is based on the premise that gender equality requires more than just parity in access to education and other services.
 To be truly transformative, we need a radical rethink of societies’ beliefs, behaviours and values to achieve equal access and sustainable gender justice.

-The event will bring together a diverse set of actors working on research projects to understand the latest evidence on harmful and discriminatory gender norms and highlight the work of NGOs and programmes working to change them.
-The latest learnings will be shared in the form of ‘project spotlights’ from varied contexts, with discussion and reflection on how best to apply these to inform future agendas.
+The event brings together a diverse set of actors working on research projects to understand the latest evidence on harmful and discriminatory gender norms and highlight the work of NGOs and programmes working to change them.
+The latest learnings are shared in the form of ‘project spotlights’ from varied contexts, with discussion and reflection on how best to apply these to inform future agendas.

 Patti Petesch specializes in qualitative field research on poverty, gender, conflict, and participatory development and is a Co-Author of On Norms and Agency: Conversations about Gender Equality with Women and Men in 20 Countries.

 Workneh Yadete is a researcher based in Ethiopia, and serves as the Gender and Adolescence: Global Evidence (GAGE) Ethiopia Research and Uptake Coordinator.

 Zoe Carletide is U-Report Manager for World Association of Girl Scouts, where she designs polls with Girl Guides and Girl Scouts to better represent the voices of girls and young women in global youth issues.